ibnusyuhadap3/slim-lite-configuration/README.md

 ### Loading Files

-Slim Lite Configuration able to load one file or multi files or optional files at same time.
-Rather than say the file name one by one, you can the directory of files then configuration ready to use.
+Slim Lite Configuration able to load one file or multiple files or optional files at same time.
+Rather than say the file name one by one, you can add the directory of files then configuration ready to use.
 Initially register Slim Lite Configuration to container

 ```
 // start Slim Framework